Mehakali875/Plant-Leaf-Disease-Detection-VGG16-GradCAM/README.md

 ## Dataset

-The project uses the Plant Village dataset available on Kaggle.
+This project utilizes the **New Plant Diseases Dataset (Augmented)** from Kaggle, a widely used benchmark dataset for plant disease classification and computer vision research in agriculture.

+### Dataset Source

 Dataset Link:
 https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset

+### Dataset Description

-The dataset contains thousands of labeled plant leaf images representing multiple healthy and diseased crop classes.
+The dataset contains thousands of high-quality plant leaf images belonging to multiple crop species and disease categories.
+It includes both healthy and diseased leaf samples, making it suitable for multi-class image classification tasks.

+### Key Characteristics

+* Multiple plant species
+* Healthy and diseased leaf images
+* Multi-class classification problem
+* Augmented training images
+* Real-world agricultural disease identification use case

+### Data Preparation

+The dataset images were preprocessed using image resizing and normalization techniques.
+Data augmentation was applied through TensorFlow's `ImageDataGenerator` to improve model generalization and reduce overfitting.

+### Purpose

+The dataset was used to train and evaluate a VGG16 Transfer Learning model capable of automatically identifying plant diseases from leaf images while providing explainable predictions through Grad-CAM visualization.

 ---